rae-gh/rae/docs/index.md

 # Exploration of Electron Density and Cryo-EM Potential
 ## in ultra-high resolution protein structures
-### and a geometric analysis for criteria searching
+### and a geometric analysis for criteria searching of density area of interest

 The density in a peptide bond:
 .....CA